Used Building Machinery & Equipment Trading License in Dubai

 Foreign Ownership: 100% permitted

-Typical Licence Setup Timeline: 3 to 7 working days
+Typical License Setup Timeline: 3 to 7 working days

 Re-export Markets: GCC, Africa, South Asia, Eastern Europe

-What the Licence Covers
+What the License Covers

-The Used Building Machinery and Equipment Trading Licence (Activity Code 4774.97) authorises the holder to buy, sell, import, export, and re-export previously owned machinery and equipment used in construction and building activities.
+The Used Building Machinery and Equipment Trading License (Activity Code 4774.97) authorises the holder to buy, sell, import, export, and re-export previously owned machinery and equipment used in construction and building activities.
 Covered assets typically include:

 Excavators, bulldozers, and graders